wandyezj/Random/writings/thoughts/api_design_accessibility_principles.md

 ##### Explain Concepts

-Documentation can be used to explain the concepts required to use the API.
-Understanding the high-level concepts of the API can help others use the API more effectively.
+Documentation should be used to explain the concepts required to use the API.
+Understanding the high-level concepts of the API helps others use the API more effectively.

 Understanding "overall architecture" was cited as key need for developers to do more than the basics in [What Makes APIs Hard to Learn](#what-makes-apis-hard-to-learn).